Covid prevented last year's NCAA tourneys. Now organizers have plans for a successful Big Dance

 Will the tournament have the same number of teams this year?

 At least one thing will be normal; the tournament will be played with 68 teams -- 31 teams that earn an automatic bid by winning their conference and 37 teams selected by a committee.
 Some teams like Appalachian State and Drexel haven't been to the big dance in a while.
-Hartford is making its first appearance.
+Grand Canyon and Hartford are making their first appearance.

 What happens if a school has to drop out?